astronomer/docs/learn/airflow-pgvector.md

 ## Time to complete

-This tutorial takes approximately 30 minutes to complete.
+This tutorial takes approximately 30 minutes to complete (reading your suggested book not included).

 ## Assumed knowledge